drupal-mentoring/pain-points-of-contribution/README.md

 Allow crediting reviewers (and other non-coders) as first-class contributors
 Note:
 - Val
-- In this note, we are talking about categorizing comment as review types -
+- In this issue, we are talking about categorizing comment as review types -
 Research - how things are done in Drupal, why it is broken and how other projects accomplish something.